TinkerTools/tinker9/doc/manual/m/feat/langevin-piston.rst

 Langevin Piston
 ===============

-The Langevin piston method for constant pressure in Feller [#Feller1995]_ is integrated in the velocity Verlet framework.
+The Langevin piston method for constant pressure in [#Feller1995]_ is integrated in the velocity Verlet framework.

 .. [#Feller1995]